 - Workmen negligently re-connect gas supplies

 Natural Gas Accidents

-This year, several natural gas incidents have garnered a lot of attention in the United States.
+Several natural gas incidents have garnered a lot of attention in the United States.
 Sometimes accidents occur when someone improperly excavates near a pipeline.
 The U.S. Department of Transportation (USDOT) Pipeline and Hazardous Materials Safety Administration (PHMSA), reports that there are more than two million miles of pipelines in the U.S., delivering trillions of cubic feet of natural gas and hundreds of billions of ton/miles of liquid petroleum annually.
-From 2005 to 2009, there were 282 serious incidents involving pipelines in the United States.
-These accidents caused 51 injuries and 14 fatalities.
 Gas line explosions often involve any of the following factors: